How to Remove Shrubs: DIY Methods, Costs, and When to Hire a Pro

 When to remove shrubs

-Best time: Late fall through early spring (November-March), when the ground is moist and the shrub is dormant.
+Best time: Late fall through early spring (November through March), when the ground is moist and the shrub is dormant.
 Dormant shrubs are lighter (no leaves on deciduous species), and moist soil makes root extraction far easier than rock-hard summer clay.

 Worst time: Mid-summer.
 The ground is hard, you’re exhausted in 20 minutes, and you still have to deal with mosquitoes.
 If you must remove in summer, soak the area deeply for two days before starting.